 Higher Education Team

-Our Higher Education team consists of the Head of Sixth Form, Head of Futures and the Assistant Head of Sixth Form.
-Our aim is to provide one-to-one higher education support for members of our Sixth Form community.
+Our Higher Education team consists of the Head of Sixth Form, Assistant Head of Sixth Form and Head of Futures, who lead and support the Sixth Form Tutors.

 We offer detailed guidance and advice to our students, assisting them with their research into suitable academic and career opportunities.
-For university course searches, we rely on the excellent services of UCAS, Which? and Unifrog.
+University course searches are enabled through the excellent services of UCAS, Which? and Unifrog.

 Whilst universities remain the most popular route after Burgess Hill Girls, we are very keen for our students to explore School Leaver Programmes and apprenticeships.
 In the last year, members of our Upper Sixth have joined prestigious firms such as GSK and KPMG.